 Red Hat OpenShift Service on AWS

-Introduction to Red Hat OpenShift Service on AWS

-Red Hat OpenShift Service on AWS combines the powerful container orchestration capabilities of OpenShift with the flexibility and scalability of Amazon Web Services (AWS).
+Red Hat OpenShift Service on AWS combines the powerful container orchestration capabilities of OpenShift with the flexibility and scalability of AWS.
 This section delves into the features, benefits, and integration aspects of Red Hat OpenShift Service on AWS.

 Overview of Red Hat OpenShift Service on AWS